The residential rainbows of London

 Portobello Road, W11

 I couldn’t write a post about colourful London streets without including Portobello Road.
-It’s a vibrant place and if you look down the side streets, you’ll noticed lots of colourful homes.
-Each time I visit I discover something new!
+It’s a vibrant place and if you look down the side streets, you’ll notice lots of colourful homes.
+Each time I visit, I discover something new!

 If you know of any colourful London streets please feel free to share them in the comments.

 Five ways to embrace a cosy autumn and winter at home

 Identify your passions and do more of what you love

 How to maximise your space in a small home